AmineDjuric/Car-simulation-Brussels-/README.md

     /bin/bash
 ```

-3. When the simulation ends, you have to open another terminal (without closing the docker !) and type:

-( - `containterId=$(sudo docker ps -aq --filter name=SumoContainer)`

- - `sudo docker cp $containterId:/home/SumoStats/ /home/amine/Desktop`

-)

- -> `sudo docker cp SumoContainer:/home/SumoStats/ /home/amine/Desktop`

 ## Useful commands :
+- To get the container id : `containterId=$(sudo docker ps -aq --filter name=SumoContainer)`

-- Copy from host to container: `sudo docker cp /path/of/file/to/copy/filename containerID:/destination/in/container/ `
+- Copy from host to container: `sudo docker cp /path/of/file/to/copy/filename $containterId:/destination/in/container/ `

-- Copy from container to host: `sudo docker cp containerID:/path/of/file/to/copy/filename /destination/in/host/`
+- Copy from container to host: `sudo docker cp $containterId:/path/of/file/to/copy/filename /destination/in/host/`

+- To stop the container : `sudo docker stop SumoContainer`

+- To erase all the docker images on you computer (not only SumoContainer's image) : `sudo docker system prune -a`